giovanniramos/zf_generate_models/README.md

 ## About ##

-Models Generator for the Zend Framework version 1.0.
+Models Generator for the Zend Framework 1.

 This script aims to automate the creation and access of the database models.